© South Darley C.E. Primary School 2020

 Oxford Literacy Web

 Through the infants, children will be given books based on their reading ability but as they move into the juniors most children are able to ‘free read’ and choose their own books from a wide school selection (or their own brought in from home), so long as they are suitably challenging.
+We use the new PM Literacy Assessment tools to determine a child’s reading level and understand their progress in reading comprehension.

 We expect children to read for 20 minutes a day at home and to record this in reading diaries which are checked regularly.
 We also provide opportunities for children to read as part of the school day, both by themselves and as part of a guided reading group.